epi2me-labs/wf-artic/README.md

 **Workflow options**

-*For more information see the "Running the workflow" section below*
+> For more information see the "Running the workflow" section below

-With the prerequisites install, users can run:
+With the prerequisites installed, users can run:

     nextflow run epi2me-labs/wf-artic --help